okulik/geo-ip-server/README.md

 ## Data Management and Caching

 IP addresses are automatically loaded twice a week from the [MaxMind's GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) City database into a PostgreSQL instance.
 MaxMind and other geoip data providers such as [TransUnion/Neustar](https://www.transunion.com/solution/truvalidate/digital-insights/ip-intelligence), [IP2Location](https://www.ip2location.com), and others ship their databases containing IP address ranges (in CIDR format, both for IPv4 and IPv6).
-To allow efficient querying of IP ranges with individual addresses, the [IP4R extension](https://github.com/RhodiumToad/ip4r) was added to PostgreSQL.
+To allow efficient querying of IP ranges with individual addresses, `cidr` PostgreSQL data type and `gist` index were used.

 Fetching geolocation data from the database is internally cached by the service using [nebulex](https://github.com/cabol/nebulex).
 The cache is purged on each successful import of fresh data from CSV files.